 Conscious sedation can be provided through the use of medicines and formulations.
 These medicines can be given through mouth, nose and intravenously.
 Intravenous (IV) sedation is simple and can be easily given to anxious patients in the dental office with special training and expertise like nitrous oxide inhalation sedation.

 Not usually.
-The sedative drugs are pretty effective at keep patients asleep. you will usually be totally asleep during your scaling, tooth filling or wisdom tooth surgery under IV sedation.
+The sedative drugs are pretty effective at keep patients asleep. you will usually be totally asleep during your scaling, tooth filling or wisdom tooth surgery procedure.
 You will be in a relaxed state of mind and not aware of your surroundings.
 At a certain point the drugs will begin to wear off and more sedatives will be administered to keep you in a sedated state.

 If you happen to wake up you will not remember, because you will be put back to sleep quickly with more sedatives.
 You will not remember all the steps of the dental treatment procedure and this side effect is also helpful in reducing your dental phobia and anxiety i.e. when you will not remember needle prick for providing numbness before root canal treatment of your diseased tooth you will be comfortable visiting for the next appointment in the dental office.